an-h-ngo/S1-Team-3/README.md

 - [Vincent] FR-D4: Denying/Granting Access to Students - Faculty can activate or deactivate student accounts through Manage Students.
 - [Vincent] FR-D5: Adding Classes - Faculty class creation.
 - [Vincent] FR-D6: Removing Classes - Faculty class removal.
-- [PENDING] FR-D7: Update Course Information - Faculty course editing.
+- [Nathan] FR-D7: Update Course Information - Faculty class editing, including changing start/end time, course title, and professor.
 - [Vincent (70%), An (30%)] FR-D8: Change Password (Faculty) - Faculty can change their password through the same bcrypt-backed password change flow used by students.
 - [An] FR-F9: Faculty Dashboard - Faculty can view title, department, and assigned teaching sections with enrolled counts.
 - [An] FR-D9: Complete Classes - Faculty can select one of their assigned sections, view actively enrolled students, assign a final letter grade, and mark the enrollment completed so it appears on the student transcript.

-## Future Work

-- FR-D7: Faculty update course information.